S. Horowitz & Co.

-S. Horowitz & Co. is one of Israel’s largest law firms, with over 180 lawyers, many of whom are multilingual and have practiced as lawyers in the US, England and South Africa.
-Its headquartered is in Tel Aviv.
+S. Horowitz & Co. is one of Israel's largest law firms, with over 180 lawyers, many of whom are multilingual and have practiced as lawyers in the US, England and South Africa.
+Its headquarters are in Tel Aviv.
 The firm claims specialization in high end corporate and commercial legal practices.
 It was ranked as Israel's overall leading law firm by the Practical Law Company "Which Lawyer?
 2005" guidebook.

-S. Horowitz & Co.
-Is the Israeli member of Lex Mundi, one of the world's largest network of independent law firms based in 165 countries, states and provinces.
+S. Horowitz & Co. is an Israeli member of Lex Mundi, one of the world's largest network of independent law firms based in 165 countries, states and provinces.

 History

+British Mandate

 Founded in 1921, S. Horowitz & Co. is the oldest and longest-established law firm in Israel.